 The UC San Diego solar panel study only talks about “general” dirt and dust.
 Bird droppings, heavy grime, and mud – these actually do significantly affect solar panel performance.
 So it’s not fair to say that upkeep is non-existent.
 But it’s pretty low.
 Low enough that maintenance (or the lack thereof) could convince many solar fence-sitters to take the plunge.

-If you live in the San Diego County area and are looking for a solar company contact Sunline Energy.
+If you are looking for a reputable solar company in San Diego contact Sunline Energy.
 We can go over all of your solar options.
 Our quotes are free and no obligation.